jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/ansibleTowerDeployment/module7/lab1.rst

 Execute the `f5_automation_toolchain_do_deployment_template`.

-The desired end state of these DO configurations is to configure the below objects, built on the BIG-IPs with a single call in a single file.
+The desired end state of these DO configurations is to configure the below objects, built on the BIG-IPs, with a single call in a single file.
 This declarative solution allows us to compose configurations that are reusable with templating technologies and storable in Source Control.

 .. seealso:: This DO declaration was created from an F5 provided example located on CloudDocs DO_Example_